pandas-dev/pandas/doc/source/timeseries.rst

 allowing to use specific start and end times.

 By default, ``BusinessHour`` uses 9:00 - 17:00 as business hours.
-Adding ``BusinessHour`` will increment ``Timestamp`` by hourly.
+Adding ``BusinessHour`` will increment ``Timestamp`` by hourly frequency.
 If target ``Timestamp`` is out of business hours, move to the next business hour then increment it.
-If the result exceeds the business hours end, remaining is added to the next business day.
+If the result exceeds the business hours end, the remaining hours are added to the next business day.

 .. ipython:: python